JohannFaustVIII/SpringCloudPlayground/NOTES.md

 and the container.
 That solution decouples the rest of environment from implementation of container (like, we don't depend on Docker, but can run other implementations of containerization).

+Pod is an abstraction in K8s, and to create it, deployment has to be created at first.
+And they are not directly connected, because deployment manages replicaset, and replicaset manages pods, and pod manages containers.

 ## What is a node in Kubernetes?

 Node is an environment for pods to run.
 Node includes three components inside: